OPBTeam/EasyLog/README.md

 # EasyLog
-A Pocketmine Library create separate logs for plugins
+A Pocketmine library that generates its own logs for plugins

 # Usage
 ```php